Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = WIP 2.0.40 =
+- Replaced 3D Secure redirect with full screen iframe.
 - Added per-product option to use different Stripe account.
-- Replaced 3D Secure redirect with full screen iframe.
+- Payment process no longer fails if a variation with negative price mod is selected.
+- Customer name and email no longer missing if `Do Not Save Card Data on Stripe` option enabled.
 - Trial period support for variable subscriptions.

 = 2.0.39 =